-The following discussion should be read in conjunction with our consolidated financial statements and notes thereto included in Part II, Item 8.
-"Financial Statements and Supplementary Data" and the risk factors in Part I, Item 1A.
-"Risk Factors."
-References to "we," "us" or "our" refer to NorthStar Healthcare Income, Inc. and its subsidiaries unless the context specifically requires otherwise.
+The following discussion should be read in conjunction with our consolidated financial statements and notes thereto included in "Financial Statements and Supplementary Data" and the risk factors included in "Risk Factors" of our 2018 Form 10-K. References to "we," "us" or "our" refer to NorthStar Healthcare Income, Inc. and its subsidiaries unless the context specifically requires otherwise.